astrotars/the-stream-swiftui/README.md

 * The user creates a new message and sends it to the Stream API.
 * When the message is created, or a message from the other user is received, the mobile application consumes the event and displays the message.

 Since we're relying on the Stream mobile libraries to do the heavy lifting, most of this work happens in the Stream Chat UI Components.
 If you'd like to follow along, make sure you get both the backend and mobile app running part 1 before continuing.
-Please refer the respective package management files (Podfile, package.json) to see what versions of the libraries we're using.
+Please refer to the respective package management files (Podfile, package.json) to see what versions of the libraries we're using.

 ## Configuring Stream Chat